signorpipo/wle-pp/wle_pp/wle_pp_bundler/README.md

 The npm package can be found [here](https://www.npmjs.com/package/wle_pp).

-A collection of Wonderland Engine default projects that already includes this bundle can be found [here](https://github.com/SignorPipo/wle_ppefault).
+A collection of Wonderland Engine template projects that already includes this bundle can be found [here](https://github.com/SignorPipo/wle_ppefault).

+## Quick Feature Summary

-Some of the features that you can get with this library:
+Some of the features that you can get with this library are:
   - Object Extension
     * add to the WLE object lots of functions that make the object interface more cohesive and complete
   - Gamepad